 If you're viewing SpanishDict.com on a computer, there are a few features available to you on all conjugation pages.

 Spanish has three moods: indicative, subjunctive, and imperative.
-If you're not sure what those words mean, you can click on the question mark next to the mood name, or on the name itself, to see a full explanation in our Grammar Guide.
+If you're not sure what those words mean, you can click on the mood to see a full explanation in our Grammar Guide.
 This feature is also available on the mobile version of our website.

 There are a variety of tenses in Spanish, including the present, preterite, imperfect, and future.

 When you want a quick reference for a specific tense, you can hover your mouse over the name of the tense to reveal an example of how it is used in English.
 The example sentence will not necessarily reflect the specific verb you are looking at, but it will give you a sense of how the tense functions grammatically.